Assassination of Henri I, Duke of Guise: Planning

-Henri resolved that he could no longer bear the hold that the Guise had over him, and decided, on 19 December to assassinate the duke.
-The decision was made in a council Henri conducted with his most trusted advisors, Marshal Aumont, the Marquis de Rambouillet, his brother the seigneur de Maintenon and Marshal Ornano, execution was agreed as the course of action 3-1.
-According to Guise's secretary Péricard Henri arrived at the decision shortly after the secret visit of the ligueur governor of Orléans, Entragues, who assured the king of his loyalty.
+Henri resolved that he could no longer bear the hold that the Guise had over him, and decided, on 19 December to assassinate the Duke.
+The decision was made in a council Henri conducted with his most trusted advisors, Jean VI d'Aumont, Nicolas d'Angennes, Marquis de Rambouillet, his brother Louis d'Angennes, Seigneur de Maintenon and Marshal Alphone d'Ornano, execution was agreed as the course of action 3-1.
+According to Guise's secretary Péricard, Henry arrived at the decision shortly after the secret visit of the League governor of Orléans, Entragues, who assured the King of his loyalty.
 Agrippa d'Aubigne for his part argues that the decision was a product of being emboldened by news of the failure of the Spanish Armada.

-The details of the plan were fleshed out on 20 December, with the deed to be entrusted to the Quarante Cinq, Henri's bodyguard.
+The details of the plan were fleshed out on 20 December, with the deed to be entrusted to the Quarante Cinq, Henry's bodyguard.
 Guise was always well guarded so it would be necessary to separate him from his entourage, meetings of the conseil privé were the only circumstance where this could be guaranteed.
-As grand maître, Guise normally had possession of the keys to the château every evening.
-To circumvent this problem, Henri announced that he would shortly be retiring to La Noue, which afforded him an excuse to keep hold of them.
+As Grand Master of France, Guise normally had possession of the keys to the château every evening.
+To circumvent this problem, Henry announced that he would shortly be retiring to La Noue, which afforded him an excuse to keep hold of them.

 This plot could not remain secret, and on 21 December the Papal Nuncio warned Guise to quickly depart from Blois.
 In the following 48 hours he received warnings to a similar affect from his mother the duchess of Nemours and the duke of Elbeuf his cousin.
-On the morning of 23 December he left the chambers of his mistress only to be handed five notes to much the same affect, he confidently confided to his surgeon that the king wouldn't dare to touch him, 'I would never get anything done if I listened to all these warnings' he remarked.
+On the morning of 23 December he left the chambers of his mistress only to be handed five notes to much the same affect, he confidently confided to his surgeon that the King wouldn't dare to touch him, 'I would never get anything done if I listened to all these warnings' he remarked.

 Final meetings

-Back on 21 December, the king and Guise held discussions for several hours in the gardens of the Château.
-Guise complained that the king was misinterpreting his actions, and he was making efforts to win his trust.
-He further announced his intention to the king to resign the office of lieutenant-general.
-This confirmed in Henri's mind that Guise desired the office of Constable, and after returning from their walk to his cabinet he exploded with rage.
-Rumours swirled at Blois of various plots to kidnap the king on the one hand and kill the duke on the other.
+Back on 21 December, the King and Guise held discussions for several hours in the gardens of the Château.
+Guise complained that the King was misinterpreting his actions, and he was making efforts to win his trust.
+He further announced his intention to the King to resign the office of lieutenant-general.
+This confirmed in Henry's mind that Guise desired the office of Constable of France, and after returning from their walk to his cabinet he exploded with rage.
+Rumours swirled at Blois of various plots to kidnap the King on the one hand and kill the Duke on the other.

 The two men met for one last time on 22 December in the chambers of Catherine.
 They exchanged sweetmeats and were at least on the surface polite with one another.
-As Guise moved to depart, Henri informed him that there was much business to discuss at council, and while he could not be there himself, he desired Guise to attend the morning session and report on the decisions reached to him.
+As Guise moved to depart, Henry informed him that there was much business to discuss at council, and while he could not be there himself, he desired Guise to attend the morning session and report on the decisions reached to him.